Engineering Note

 The Problem

-• No feedback during loading states
+• No feedback during loading or processing states

-• UI freezes during large updates
+• UI freezes during large updates or expensive rendering

-• Content shifts causing poor visual experience
+• Content shifts after loading and creates visual instability

 System Design / Approach